 Working with Photos

-After you tap Photos, all of the photo albums you have created will display (WinZip for iOS does not work with videos).
+After you tap Photos, all of the photo albums you have created will display.
 You can tap any album that displays and then you will be able to:

 Browse photos in the album

-Thumbnails of the photos in your album will display.
+Thumbnails of the photos (and videos) in your album will display.
 You can scroll up and down through the list, tap a photo, and it will open.
-While viewing a photo, you can use buttons below it to: send the photo as a Zip file, with or without encryption; Zip the photo and save the Zip file in My Files or in Dropbox; or Share the photo.
+While viewing a photo, you can use buttons below it to: send the photo as a Zip file, with or without encryption; Zip the photo and save the Zip file in My Files or in Dropbox; or Share the photo (with videos the Share feature is replaced with the Copy feature).
 Share will allow you to post your picture to Twitter or Facebook.
 Above the displayed photo you will find the Open in button, which offers apps and features determined by the iOS device.
 These may or may not be things you can use to view and/or save the photo to an alternate location.

 Working with multiple photos